Bed bug treatment costs an average of $2,500

 Severe | $4,000–$6,000 |

 Busy cities are significantly more prone to bed bugs than rural areas, especially those with dense residential buildings or that function as major travel and tourism hubs.
-While cities may have more bed bug exterminators overall, they’re often in high demand.
-Their hourly rates are generally higher to reflect the demand for their services and the higher costs of living in cities.
+While cities may have more bed bug exterminators overall, their services are often in high demand.
+Their hourly rates are often higher to reflect the demand for their services and the higher costs of living in cities.

-Some bed bug exterminators offer free visual inspections, but a full initial inspection costs $75 to $20.
-A follow-up appointment four to six weeks after your first extermination service is also about $75 to $225.
+Some bed bug exterminators offer free visual inspections, but a full initial inspection costs $65 to $200.
+A follow-up appointment four to six weeks after your first extermination service also costs $75 to $225.

 In severe cases, furniture may not be salvageable.
 Some areas have specific disposal regulations for bed bug infestations.
 If you can’t dispose of furniture yourself, junk removal services haul your furniture away for a fee.

-Exterminators may need to make multiple visits at a rate of about $415 to $625 each visit.
+Exterminators may need to make multiple visits at a rate of $415 to $625 per visit.
 An initial treatment averages $750 to $950, and ongoing treatments can range up to $7,800 per year.

 Treatment Frequency | Cost per Visit | Cost per Year |